Section I: Sakura-Con/ANCEA Membership Policy

 Each Guest of Honor will have designated autograph times during the convention.
 To allow as many Members as possible to receive an autograph from convention Guests of Honor, please obtain only one autograph per trip.
 Members will not be barred from re-entering the line to obtain additional signatures during the scheduled autograph times, but please allow others to receive their autographs in a timely fashion as well.
 Members who arrive early should respect those who are in line for an earlier session by following directions given by Sakura-Con representatives.
 Please present only properly licensed products for autographing.

 Badges must be worn chest high and be visible at all times.
 Individuals without badges will not be granted access to convention space.
 A fee will be charged for replacing a lost badge.
-Replacement badges will be authorized by Registration.
-Check at the Sakura Attendee Services (SAS) Office for lost badges.
-Please return any found badges to SAS staff immediately.
+See the Convention Souvenir Guide for badge replacement instructions.

 We are all excited about dressing up as characters and in costumes for the upcoming Sakura-Con convention.
 Sakura-Con reserves the right to deem a costume unacceptable and request the wearer to make modifications as necessary.
 This convention is a family-friendly event.
 Please keep this in mind when choosing costumes and allow common sense and good taste to prevail (see section III-N regarding Indecent Exposure).
 Footwear, per the Bare Feet policy (section III-D), is required in the convention space.
 Please remember to follow hotel policies for items such as towels that may be permanently stained by makeup removal.